awslabs/duvet/design/duplicates/spec.md

 A **target class** is a maximal set of annotations sharing a resolved target.

+An annotation declared in a requirement artifact (an extracted requirement, or an exception or todo declared in TOML) is a statement about a requirement, not a placement in source: it MUST NOT participate in any target class.
+An annotation parsed from a source comment participates normally, whatever the source file's language or extension.

 An annotation whose target does not resolve (defeated classification, or resolution yielding no line) participates in no target class.
 Claim-axis rules ([§2.2](#caps)–[§2.4](#exclusivity))